 (local-set-key (kbd "C-c C-e") 'renderRmd)))

-The key binding is active in markdown documents or R scripts (and so anywhere in a R-Markdown document).
+The key binding is active in markdown documents, R scripts, and YAML blocks (to covert all elements in a R-Markdown document).

 (defun devoff ()